AGN907/yomu/apps/web/README.md

 - pnpm
 - Docker

 Clone the repository and install the dependencies.
+This will take some time.

 ```shell
 git clone https://github.com/AGN907/yomu.git
 cd yomu
 pnpm install
 ```

-It will take a while to install the dependencies.

 After the dependencies are installed you must rename the `.env.example` file to `.env.local`.